LorenzoCazzaro/LorenzoCazzaro.github.io/_pages/teaching.md

 ### A.Y.
 2022/2023

 - Teacher for [Laboratory on Advanced Artificial Intelligence: Linear Regression and Adversarial Machine Learning](https://www.dais.unive.it/pls/orientamento/) (for high-school students, 8h activity), Università Ca' Foscari Venezia.

+- Instructor, [CyberChallenge.IT 2023](https://cyberchallenge.it/), Università Ca' Foscari Venezia.

 - Teacher for Cryptography 2 (4.5h activity), [CyberChallenge.IT 2023](https://cyberchallenge.it/), Università Ca' Foscari Venezia.